Coal: Baseload Generation

 Other coal plant operators have publicly indicated their facilities are also operating under financial strain.
 The response of local governments in the coal-producing counties has further heightened the tension between the coal industry and wind farm operators.
 The McLean County Commission enacted zoning changes that require a one-mile setback from the Missouri River, Lake Sakakawea and Lake Audubon for electric transmission lines that would deliver power from wind farms to the DC line.
 The Mercer County Commission approved a resolution placing a two-year moratorium on new wind farm development, pending additional details about its impact to the coal economy which generates significant tax revenue to support the county, cities and schools.
 Mercer County imposed the moratorium in response to plans by Alberta-based Capitol Power to develop the Garrison Butte wind farm north of Hazen near the shore of Lake Sakakawea.
 The company indicated it had 100% of long-term land leases executed for the 151.8 megawatt wind farm, which would be spread over a 22,000 acre site.

 Actions of the two counties have produced a lot of conversation about the respective benefits of coal vs. wind.
 Threats to reliability due to the intermittent nature of wind, and limits to available transmission capacity are key parts of the discussion.
-Coal-fired generation once dominated the energy mix in the Northern Plains and throughout the Midwest, but now represents less than half the available generating capacity.
+Coal-fired generation once dominated the energy mix in the Northern Plains and throughout the Midwest, but now represents only about half the available generating capacity.
 Political pressure and competition from cheap natural gas and wind generation will likely force additional coal plants to shut down.
 As more and more coal units are forced to shut down, grid reliability becomes a concern because a larger percentage of its generating capacity is intermittent.

 John Weeda, director of the ND Transmission Authority, cautioned state legislators to be wary of becoming dependent on renewable generation to power the grid.
 "Major change is coming, but I think we have to be careful about calling zero-cost energy going into the market our lowest-cost option, because there are other costs that we're going to start experiencing," Weeda said.
 "Pretty soon you're up into that 30-some percent range (of wind) where complexity starts to hit, and we're on the leading edge in North Dakota with all the renewable generation we have."

-Issue Updates6/11/21 - Enviro Actions Misguided: Opposition to Coal Creek Sale Pointless
+6/11/21 - Enviro Actions Misguided: Opposition to Coal Creek Sale Pointless

 5/28/21 - Fedorchak: Speak Up on Reliability